 Proposals are written to sell nonfiction books to publishing houses.
-You don’t need to write the entire book—instead, you write a 40- to 80-page proposal that gives editors a sense of the book’s premise, scope, and market.
-The proposal includes a sample chapter or two that proves the author (and collaborator) can write.
+You don’t need to write the entire book: instead, you write a 40- to 80-page proposal that gives editors a sense of the book’s premise, scope, and market.
 The typical proposal consists of:

 An overview (essentially a 6-10 page pitch letter)

 A review of similar books (comparable titles) that are currently available

 In the proposal’s overview, you must convince editors that you have a dazzling idea and the credentials to back it up.
 It may not be a new idea, but it's your unique version of an idea, and you have a voice so fresh that readers will be lining up to pay for it.
 The good news is that editors want to be convinced of this.
 They want to buy manuscripts.
 And most people do have a unique voice, they just need the right person to help bring it out.